 What came as a surprise was the unique extent of Alberta’s spending problems compared to other provinces.
 The report said, “The Panel found that Alberta’s spending per capita is the highest in Canada and has consistently been higher than the average of the 10 provinces over the last 25 years” showing that this has been a slow-growing crisis.

 By the Fraser Institute’s own studies, Alberta comes 53rd among all 60 American states and Canadian provinces when comparing labour markets.
-Alberta already spends 18.5% more per capita than its neighbour B.C. and with little difference in
+Alberta already spends 18.5% more per capita than its neighbour B.C. and with little difference in quality of services.

-The panel made it clear that due to the slumping of the oil market, Alberta finds itself much more deeply entrenched in its financial issues than it did in the
+The panel made it clear that due to the slumping of the oil market, Alberta finds itself much more deeply entrenched in its financial issues than it did in the 1990’s when Ralph Klein’s government started its austerity program.

 Sarah Hoffman, the NDP’s deputy leader, accused Premier Kenney of breaking campaign promises of not making cuts to public healthcare.